gourshete/gourshete.github.io/_posts/2020-05-02-rails-grafana-dashboard.md

 keywords: "ruby rails github gryffindor learning swapnil gourshete ruby on rails database primary_key reset sequence postgres"
 image: assets/images/grafana-dashboard.png
-categories: [ Rails ]
+categories: [ Rails, grafana, APM ]
 ---

 When application gets stable at some point, we try to improve things we built for a while now.
 And improving performance tops the list for me.
 Application performance is a large concept which can be measured with different number of parameters.
 It also depends on underlying infrastructure.

-So here we will setup very simple and minimalistic performance dashboard for a Rails application.
+So here we will setup very simple and minimalistic performance dashboard for a Rails application which will help us monitor controller action runtime, database query runtime and view rendering runtime.
+Let's start

 Pre-requisites
 1. influxdb: [install](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) unless is_influxdb_installed?